Should I use

 Let me start by saying that there is no perfect bicycle light, every situation is different and people like different things.
 However do make sure that your light complies with your country's laws.
 Unfortunately many bike lights sold in Europe are not legal to use on a bicycle.
 Many lack the required certification.
 Some cheap lights don't even emit enough light.

-- Blinking lights are easier to notice.
+- Flashing lights are easier to notice.

 - It is harder to judge distance of a blinking light.